I’ve officially been reselling products for 1 full month!

 Here’s a slightly simplified view of the stock we have which has not sold yet:

-Obviously, I cannot share the details of all the items as these are shared within the PFP group only.
+Obviously, I cannot share the details of all the items as these are shared with paying members of the community only.

 This is the sum of Net profit, after item level fee’s (shipping, paypal fee’s, Ebay fee’s etc)